Calathea leopardina (Calathea Freddie) Indoor Care, Propagation, Problems & Solutions

 Is Calathea leopardina toxic?

 Calathea leopardina like other Calathea Plants is non-toxic to humans and pets as outlined by ASPCA.
-It is safe to grow in the home.
+Calathea Freddie is safe for cats, dogs and other pets.
+It safe to grow in a home with children and pets.

 Related Plants